ash-project/ash/documentation/guides/getting-started.md

 1. First off, add Ash as a dependency.
 In `mix.exs`, add `{:ash, "~> 1.52.0-rc.0"}` to your dependencies.

 2. Next, add an API.
-To start, a simple choice for naming your first API is a good name for the "core" of your application.
+To start, a simple choice for naming your first API is a based on the "core" of your application.
 For example, a help-desk application called "AwesomeDesk" might start with an API module called `AwesomeDesk.Tickets`.
-Create an `lib/my_app/my_api/my_api.ex`, with the following contents:
+Create  `lib/my_app/my_api/my_api.ex`, with the following contents:

     ```elixir
     defmodule MyApp.MyApi do